Samanyu13/invoice-management-system/README.md

-# model.Invoice Management System
+# Invoice Management System

-A simple command-line based model.Invoice Management System written in Java.
+A simple command-line based Invoice Management System written in Java.
-This idea is to set up a simple dashboard to manage and play with invoice data :)
+This idea is to set up a simple CLI to manage and work on invoice data.

 ---

 ## Features

 - Add new invoices
-- List all invoices
+- Peek at invoices
 - Simple Invoice filtering by:
   - Supplier name
   - Amount threshold